MuhsinN0122/Customer-management/README.md

 Search functionality to filter customers by name.
 Pagination to navigate through customer lists.
 Error handling for API requests using HTTP interceptors.
-Angular Material and Bootstrap for styling.
+Angular Material and Bootstrap and css for styling.

 # Development Choices